-The first 100 paying members are always the hardest.
-Once you have this critical mass it gets much easier to attract new subscribers.
+The first 100 paying customers is always the hardest.
+Once you have this critical mass it gets much easier to attract new members.

 Every membership website is different but the process outlined below works well across most sectors.

 Before we get started on the marketing, building traffic and converting browsers to buyers, it is important to outline the things you must think about before you launch your site.
 If you have a poorly designed site, weak content and an ill-defined audience no amount of marketing will make it successful.

 - Your Website